Shields Class Sailing Association

 2. Halyard Winches

 There shall be at least two and not more than three halyard winches.
-Halyard winches may be self-tailing.
+Halyard winches may NOT be self-tailing.
+[NOTE: allowing self-tailing halyard winches was approved but then rejected by a fleet.
+Until further action self-tailing halyard winches are NOT allowed.]
 They shall be located below deck.
 The below-deck location of the halyard winches is optional.
 (See Specifications 4.1, 8.10 and Official Plan 2)

 3. Sheet Winches